jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Segway

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
-We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, or who caused the problems.
+We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, who caused the problems.
 Few people wanted to admit something was wrong with our society.

-But this pandemic is something else.
+But this pandemic is something different.

 Printing more money can't kill a virus.
-Regular people literally can't go shopping to distract themselves from the bad news.
+Regular people literally can't go shopping or watch professional sports to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

 The public scare, economic fall, and make shift plans caused by this pandemic is not a surprise.
 Our society has been getting more in debt, wasteful, surrounded by red-tape, dependent on foreign manufacturing, and used to justifying bullshit jobs.
 All of which kept making us unhappier.

 The coronavirus is only exposing problems we've ignored for years.

 If you want to assume things will go back to normal soon, then I appreciate you taking the time to read this far, I really do, but it'll be best if you stop.
-Unless you're willing to accept our society is in decline, and you have to act to save yourself much grief in the future, then this book isn't for you.
+This book isn't for you.

 You can return to watching infotainment broadcasts on your one-way radios and TVs.
 I'm sure Conservative and Progressive commentators and ideologues blaming each other for your problems will entertain you for years to come.